xyproto/swish/README.md

 ## Screenshots

-Output from the graph example in `cmd/graph`:

 ![](img/swish.png)

 ![](img/sigmoid.png)

-The graphs are drawn using [goterm](https://github.com/buger/goterm).
+The graphs above were drawn using the program in `cmd/graph`, which uses [goterm](https://github.com/buger/goterm).

 ## Benchmark Results